 - Old Fashioned Oatmeal Raisin Cookies

 Thanks for dropping in!
-Be sure to subscribe to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
+Be sure to SUBSCRIBE to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
 If you love this recipe save it now so you can find it later.
 Thank you for your support!

 Old Fashioned Oatmeal Raisin Cookies

-- 1 stick unsalted butter; room temperature
+- ½ cup unsalted butter - room temperature

 - ½ cup brown sugar

-- ½ cup granular sugar
+- ½ cup granulated sugar

-- 1 egg; room temperature
+- 1 egg - room temperature

 - 1 teaspoon vanilla extract